Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 DEFAULT_JOBS = max(1, CPU_COUNT - 1) if CPU_COUNT else 1

-"""Default number of parallel jobs: one fewer than available cores.
+"""Default number of parallel jobs: one fewer than :data:`CPU_COUNT` (logical CPUs).

-Falls back to ``1`` on single-core machines or when the core count cannot be
+to ``1`` (sequential) when the count cannot be determined.

 """